aonorin/Entropy/README.md

 Entropy
 =======

 This is a 3D game engine for a game by Chad McKinney and Curtis McKinney, but was never finished.
 It is here for reference and so that others may find some useful code.
-There are many features including a voxel $
+There are many features including procedurally generated voxel terrain, physics with collision events, lua scripting, and A* path finding.